cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 It might be justified to propose an alternate relationship with more specific semantics.
 More information on various disease-specific curation projects outside major pathway databases can be found at https://disease-maps.org.

+## Disease-specific Variant of a Pathway

+This is a bit of an afterthought, but it might be mentioning that there are places, like [NeuroMMSig](https://neurommsig.scai.fraunhofer.de/), that curate disease-specific variants of pathways.
+These would need their own dedicated relationships to connect to the "canonical" pathway and to the disease that they describe.